Blotch3D/Blotch3D/README.md

 to the output folder for loading at run time.
 See
 <http://www.monogame.net/documentation/?page=MGCB> for more information.

-To create a new model file, use the Blender 3D modeler.
+To create a new model file, it is recommended you use the Blender 3D modeler.
 You can also instruct Blender to include texture (UV) mapping by using one of the countless tutorials online, like
 <https://www.youtube.com/watch?v=2xTzJIaKQFY> or
 <https://en.wikibooks.org/wiki/Blender_3D:_Noob_to_Pro/UV_Map_Basics> .